SQLite LAST_VALUE() Function

 Code language: SQL (Structured Query Language) (sql)

-Note that we used the printf() function format the length of track in minutes.
+Note that we used the printf() function to format the length of the track in minutes.

 The following example shows all tracks from all albums.
 In addition, it shows the shortest track for each album: